 - Exercise 161.
-Draw the direction fields and the families of integral curves for the equations 50 and 52. - Exercise 162.
-What are the integral curves of the field of directions shown in Fig. 3?
+Draw the direction fields and the families of integral curves for equations (50) and (52). - Exercise 162.
+What are the integral curves of the field of directions shown in Figure 3?
 Does this field correspond to any differential equation?

-Using the mere indefinite integration, one can solve not only equations of class 53 (independent of y), but also equations of the form
+Using only indefinite integration, one can solve not only equations of class (53) (independent of y), but also equations of the form

-$$(56) y' = f(x)g(y),$$
+(56) $$y' = f(x)g(y),$$